Are “Bath & Body Works” Candles Toxic?

 - essential oils for scent.

-The two non-toxic candle brands that I like and use are Natural Sloth and Fontana Candle Co.
+The two non-toxic candle brands that I like are Natural Sloth and Fontana Candle Co.

 Natural Sloth Candles